 This is very low-status, it’s a pure chasing and pedestalising thing to do.
 By all means scan the room, but with your peripheral vision only.

 Stop saying “sorry”

-There is a cultural factor going on here, since in many Countries this problem is much smaller, but if you live in a Country where people keep apologising even just for being alive, then start distinguish yourself and stop saying “sorry.”
-Only apologise to someone if you have done something serious and disrespectful to them.
+There is a cultural factor going on here, since in many countries this problem is much smaller, but if you live in a country where people keep apologising even just for being alive, then start distinguish yourself and stop saying “sorry”.
+Only apologise to someone if you have done something seriously disrespectful to them.

 Don’t hide between a smartphone

 People these days arrive somewhere, and within a fraction of a second they hide behind their phone, as if they had some extremely important business to take care off.
 No, it’s more a matter of most people having become addicted to their phones.
 I’m just coming back from a massage at the physiotherapist, and when I arrived in the waiting room there was another person waiting.
 I acknowledged him, sat down, remained relaxed while doing nothing for one or two minutes, and then extracted my phone and started to have a look.
 It feels much better like this, rather than someone arriving and within a second already disappearing behind the phone.